tdnicola/blog_website/data/blog/discordData.md

 #### This little project started as something to insult friends with a random api.
 It since has become a fun project that quickly grew into much more.
 I use it to learn and try new concepts while adding new features to the bot.

+Problem ❓:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Wanted to spice up a discord channel with some burns to players.

+Solution ✔️:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Discord bot that quickly transformed into interacting with many APIS.

 ___
 <dl>
   <dt>Some highlights and things I've learned from this bot:</dt>